On the family of Wigner functions for N-level quantum system: Examples

 with two orthogonal unit 8-vectors $\boldsymbol{n}^{(3)}$ and $\boldsymbol{n}^{(8)},$

 The explicit expressions for the components of these vectors in the Euler parametrization (\ref{eq:EulerSU3}) are listed in the Appendix ( se Eq.~\ref{n3vec} and \ref{n8vec} respectively).

-It is worth making a few comments on the WF dependence on the symplectic coordinates.
-Since the regular and degenerate kernels have different isotropy groups, the corresponding diagonalizing matrices $U(\Omega_3)$ in (\ref{eq:qutritCartan}) belong to different cosets. \begin{enumerate} \item[(i).]For the regular kernels $H=U(1)\times U(1)\,.$ \item[(ii).]The degenerate kernel with $\nu=-1\,$ is characterized by two equal eigenvalues of $\Delta(\Omega_3\,|\, -1)$ in the upper corner which means that $H=SU(2)\times U(1)$ and therefore the Wigner function depends only on four angles:
+{$\bullet $\,\bf Symmetries of SW kernel\,$\bullet$} The symmetries of system set some limitation on the WF dependence on the symplectic coordinates.
+It turns out that since the regular and degenerate kernels have different isotropy groups, the corresponding diagonalizing matrices $U(\Omega_3)$ in (\ref{eq:qutritCartan}) belong to different cosets and, as a result, the WF admits a reduction to a certain invariant subspaces of $\Omega_3\,.$ The symmetry types of SW kernel for 3-level system are dictated by the corresponding isotropy groups: \begin{enumerate} \item[(i).]For the regular kernels $H=U(1)\times U(1)\,.$ \item[(ii).]The degenerate kernel with $\nu=-1\,$ is characterized by two equal eigenvalues of $\Delta(\Omega_3\,|\, -1)$ in the upper corner which means that $H=SU(2)\times U(1)$ and therefore the Wigner function depends only on four angles:

 \item[(iii).]For the degenerate kernel with $\nu=-{1}/{3}\, $ the coefficients (\ref{eq:coeffmu}) take the values $\ \mu_3 \to {\sqrt{3}}/{2}\,, \ \mu_8 \to {1}/{2}\,$ and the Wigner function takes the form